 Ultimately, I wanted to know whether these features were sufficient to support a job case?
 Or to explain the best course of action or a failure?

 With all this in mind, I have decided to do a review on CEMPRO+.
-A software developed and commercialized by Pegasus Vertex, Inc. In this review, I promise to avoid my old Schlumberger bad habits and will make an emphasis only on the role of CEMPRO+ to design a successful cement job.
+Software developed and commercialized by Pegasus Vertex, Inc. In this review, I promise to avoid my old Schlumberger bad habits and will make an emphasis only on the role of CEMPRO+ to design a successful cement job.

-The methodology was simple: I used old cement programs from my library (prepared in other software platforms) and re-ran then in CEMPRO+ using the original source data.
-A common feature shared by these old job programs is that the job outcome was not good (in terms of cement coverage as measured by cement logs).
+The methodology was simple: I used old cement programs from my library (prepared in other software platforms) and re-ran them in CEMPRO+ using the source data.
+A common feature shared by these old job programs is that the job outcome was not good (regarding cement coverage as measured by cement logs).
 The reason: in all cases insufficient (improper) job design.
-Ultimately, the objective of this review was to identify the root cause and make the “corrections” in CEMPRO+.
+Ultimately, the objective of this review was to identify the cause and make the ‘corrections’ in CEMPRO+.

 I have to say that the input process was comprehensive in general, but without previous training, it took me a while to go through the wellbore, pipe and fluid section.
-The pipe and wellbore sections in particular were a little more confusing at first, as I could not see the schematic that I was building simultaneously.
-I also found a bit distracting so many side buttons, but with more training and familiarization with the application the process must be more expedite.
+The pipe and wellbore sections, in particular, were a little more confusing at first, as I could not see the schematic that I was building simultaneously.
+I also found so many side buttons a bit distracting.
+With more training and familiarization with the application, the process must be more expeditious.

 In all cases, the output values of pressure, ECD and u-tube were in very close agreement with those in my old simulations files from other applications.
 Actually, no surprises there but I had to check on that anyway.